logical-mechanism/Assist/README.md

 The **Aiken Assist Library** is a collection of specialized Aiken functions designed for smart contracts on Cardano.
 This library extends the default functionality and provides routines that facilitate quick development.

+### Path To Plutus V3

+The v0.4.x will be the plutus v2 branch for users wishing to conitinue development with Plutus V2.
+All future versions v0.5.x+ will be Plutus V3 only.
+Please adjust project accordingly.

 ## Getting Started

 To start using the library, follow these steps: